loanzen/zen-assignments/mini_elastic.md

 # SimpleElastic
 A simple elasticsearch like search engine of your own.

-Before starting on this assignment you will need to do a little bit of reading (unless offcourse, if you are already familiar with these).
+Before starting on this assignment you will need to do a little bit of reading (unless off course, if you are already familiar with these).

 Get a context on following things